 To my right is a grey, frizzy cat.
-Behind me, a chipmunk wearing a scarf and a lederhosen-esque suit with clovers stands besides a T-shirted gorilla.
+Behind me, a chipmunk wearing a scarf and a lederhosen-esque suit with clovers stands beside a T-shirted gorilla.
 To the front, a panda and a fox are finishing off their dance routine, about to give way for me and the cat to make our own pirouette entrance.
 No, I haven’t landed in some alternative version of Lewis Carroll’s Wonderland, I’m participating in a class at Japan’s only mascot prep school.

 Choko Group Mascot Actor’s School, the school founded by teacher Choko Ohira in 2005, is located in a small alleyway in the western suburbs of Tokyo.
 The school is part of the namesake Choko Group, which acts both as a training center for wannabe mascots and those who already have some experience but want to step up their game, and as a talent agency of sorts.
 Choko Group students are sent out to events ranging from store openings to appearances at zoos, with some going on to become hotshot mascots.